-Since starting this blog and intentionally exploring the impact of my small daily actions, the twitch has shown up in places I never expected.
-I even wrote a book about it, and learned even more about the twitch and incorporated the learnings into the book and audiobook.
-As the exploration continued, my philosophy on how to break the twitch evolved along with it.
+Since starting this blog and intentionally exploring the impact of my small daily actions, the Twitch has shown up in places I never expected.
+I even wrote a book about it, learned even more about the Twitch and incorporated the learnings into this book and audiobook.
+As my exploration continued, my philosophy on how to break the Twitch evolved along with it.

-an impulsive, unproductive response to a feeling of discomfort
+an impulsive, unproductive, repeated response to a feeling of discomfort

 “I’m feeling the Twitch right now, I keep checking my phone for no reason.”